-Of special interest, depending upon your topics, may be the following:
+Of special interest for your research are the following:

 - Tocqueville's Political Science: Classic Essays, ed.
 Peter A. Lawler (Garland) Out of print, but a Xeroxed copy will be on reserve in the library. - Interpreting Tocqueville's Democracy in America, ed.
 Ken Masugi (Rowman & Littlefield) On reserve - The Cambridge Companion to Tocqueville, ed.
-Cheryl B. Welch (Cambridge) - The Chicago Companion to Tocqueville's Democracy in America, James T. Schleifer (Chicago) - The Restless Mind: Alexis de Tocqueville on the Origin and Perpetuation of Human Liberty, Peter A. Lawler (Rowman & Littlefield) - Tocqueville, Democracy, and Religion: Checks and Balances for Democratic Souls, Alan S. Kahan (Oxford, 2015) - Alexis de Tocqueville: Selected Letters on Politics and Society, trans.
-Roger Boesche (University of California Press, 1985) - Tocqueville Between Two Worlds: The Making of a Political and Theoretical Life, Sheldon S. Wolin (Princeton) - Tocqueville's Voyages: The Evolution of His Ideas and Their Journey Beyond His Time, ed.
-Christine Dunn Henderson (Liberty Fund) - Soft Despotism: Democracy's Drift, Montesquieu, Rousseau, and Tocqueville, Paul Rahe (Yale 2009)
+Cheryl B. Welch (Cambridge) - The Chicago Companion to Tocqueville's Democracy in America, James T. Schleifer (Chicago) - The Restless Mind: Alexis de Tocqueville on the Origin and Perpetuation of Human Liberty, Peter A. Lawler (Rowman & Littlefield) - Tocqueville in America, George Wilson Pierson (Johns Hopkins) - Alexis de Tocqueville: Democracy's Guide, Joseph Epstein (HarperCollins) - Tocqueville Between Two Worlds: The Making of a Political and Theoretical Life, Sheldon S. Wolin (Princeton) - Tocqueville's Voyages: The Evolution of His Ideas and Their Journey Beyond His Time, ed.
+Christine Dunn Henderson (Liberty Fund)